davidly/ff/README.md

     cp ff ~/bin/ff
     # have to re-sign in the target folder or it won't be trusted by MacOS
     codesign -f -s - ~/bin/ff

+Also tested on Linux.
+In m.sh, change osx.12-arm64 to linux-x64 to generate a binary for that platform.